Simar-malhotra09/docs/README.md

 ## Books

 >**Note:** I wish my lexicon weren't so pathetic that I couldn't describe how I feel about some of the books here.
 But I'll be selective with what I add; each one means something to me.
 I'd love to talk about any of these,feel free to email me, open an issue, or just reach out somehow.
 1. [manazuru by Hiromi Kawakami](https://en.wikipedia.org/wiki/Manazuru_(novel))- 2006.
 Hiromi Kawakami is simply her (yet again).
 I had only read some of her shorter works like [Parade](https://www.amazon.com/Parade-Folktale-Hiromi-Kawakami/dp/1593765800) before this, and found them unusual yet interesting, but Manazuru helped me better understand and appreciate her style.
-I love books that disregard traditional grammatical rules — one example would be Infinite Jest by DFW — and the sparing use of quotation marks in Manazuru was a great touch, in my opinion.
+It's written from the perspective of a child, a wife, and a mother: I'm obviously not familiar with the latter two.
+Does the sense of the individual come before any of those titles?
+It makes me think about my own parents; I've only ever known my mother as my mother.
+I want to know more of what was there, before.
 ## Video Essays
 1. [Fukushima - The Dirty Truth about Japan's Nuclear Nightmare | Investigate Asia](https://www.youtube.com/watch?v=13b2TVom5gc&ab_channel=InvestigateAsia)- I've always been curious in knowing more about fukushima and this scratches all my itches.
 ---